ImBonana/py-multiplayer-game/README.md

 8. and save it
 9. run the server.py

 note: if you want to public the server you need to port forwarding the game in you intrnet

+Server port: 5555

 tutorial to port forwarding: [Click Here](https://www.youtube.com/watch?v=X2WQiTvXK9U)